 Have you visited the lost historic city of Gaur in Bangladesh?
 How fascinating have you found it?
 Which one is your favorite sight in Gaur and why?
 Have I missed something here?
-Share your thoughts and experience with us in comments.
+Share your thoughts and experience with us in the comments.